Dual Italian Citizenship

 Under the jus sanguinis principle, anyone of Italian descent can claim his or her citizenship.
 It will be considered citizenship at birth, and no pledge of allegiance will be required.
 The process consists in claiming the right of Italian citizenship.

-Getting all your ancestors' records is something that you might be able to do on your own.
-If you are not ready to pay attorneys' fee, please refrain from contacting my firm.
-You can find all the instructions on the Italian Consulate's website.
+Getting all your ancestors’ records is something that you might be able to do on your own.
+In that case, you can find all the instructions on the Italian Consulate’s website.
+We are a law firm and we charge legal fees

 Dual Citizenship Italy USA